Grand European Travel Logo

 Discover Taos Pueblo

 Make your way through the mountains and into New Mexico, arriving at the Rio Grande Gorge, a geological feature where the watercourse of the Rio Grande follows a tectonic chasm.
 Cross the Taos Landmark Site of the Rio Grande Bridge, a steel arch bridge that stands roughly 600 feet above the Rio Grande.
 This afternoon, Dive Into Culture in charming Taos beginning at Taos Plaza, a Historical Landmark and artist colony in the heart of the Taos Historic District, home of 65 galleries, shops, restaurants and 21 landmarks.
-Tour Taos Pueblo, a World Heritage Center and National Historic Landmark, with a Local Specialist.
+Join a MAKE TRAVEL MATTER® Experience when you tour Taos Pueblo, a World Heritage Center and National Historic Landmark, with a Local Specialist.
 Connect with Locals who call the Pueblo home and learn about these iconic, multi-storied adobe buildings, built roughly 1,000 years ago.
 A piece of the past in the present, about 150 Puebloans still live within the pueblo today.
 Gain insight into life in the pueblo and leave with stories one can only hear from locals.

 See the iconic, multi-storied adobe buildings in Taos Pueblo, USA